clojure-emacs/cider/README.md

 The logo is licensed under a
 [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/deed.en_GB).

+## Homepage

+CIDER's homepage <https://cider.mx> is in the `gh-pages` branch of this repository and is deployed automatically when changes are made to it.

+It's just a single `index.html` file and a bit of Bootstrap 4.
+Contributions to it are very welcome!

 ## Funding

 While CIDER is free software and will always be, the project would benefit immensely from some funding.